DHS home page

 3. Pickle Amendment Eligibles

 History.
-Representative J. J. Pickle introduced Public Law 94-566 to Congress to deal with the situation where a client receiving SSI has a minimal increase in income that results in the unintended consequence of losing his or her SSI and Medicaid eligibility.
+Representative J. J. Pickle introduced Public Law 94-566 to Congress to deal with the situation where an individual receiving SSI has a minimal increase in income that results in the unintended consequence of losing his or her SSI and Medicaid eligibility.
 This Public Law is therefore called the Pickle Amendment.
-Congress provided for the Pickle exception because they realized that a client who was formerly eligible for SSI could not obtain or afford medical coverage just because of a small increase in income.
+Congress provided for the Pickle exception because they realized that an individual who was formerly eligible for SSI could not obtain or afford medical coverage just because of a small increase in income.

 Requirements.
-In order for the client to meet the Pickle requirements for OSIPM, all of the following must be met:
+In order for the individual to meet the Pickle requirements for OSIPM, all of the following must be met:

 Determining Pickle Eligibility.
-Clients who have never received SSI cannot be Pickle eligible.
-If the information is not available on the W204 screen, the eligibility worker will need to contact Social Security to find out what month the client both received SSI and was eligible for SSB.
+Individuals who have never received SSI cannot be Pickle eligible.
+If the information is not available on the W204 screen, the eligibility worker will need to contact Social Security to find out what month the individual both received SSI and was eligible for SSB.
 If the SSB amount from that month is known, no Pickle calculation is necessary.
-Use the SSB from that month and add it to the client’s current income to see if the client’s income exceeds the SSI standard.
+Use the SSB from that month and add it to the individual’s current income to see if the individual’s income exceeds the SSI standard.
+If the individual’s spouse also had Social Security benefits at the time the individual lost SSI benefits, the spouse’s SSB amount at that time is considered the spouse’s countable income.

-In many cases, the amount of SSB that was received in the month when the client was simultaneously eligible for SSI is not known.
+In many cases, the amount of SSB that was received in the month when the individual was simultaneously eligible for SSI is not known.
 When the amount of SSB from that month is unknown, the eligibility worker must use the chart from 461-135-0780 to calculate the amount.
 In other words, the current SSB amount must be “Pickled” to find out what it used to be.
-The “Pickled” amount of SSB plus the client’s other income (countable unearned and adjusted earned) cannot exceed the current SSI standard plus $20.
+The “Pickled” amount of SSB plus the individual’s other income (countable unearned and adjusted earned) cannot exceed the current SSI standard plus $20.
+If the individual’s spouse also had Social Security benefits at the time the individual lost SSI benefits, the spouse’s SSB amount at that time is considered the spouse’s countable income.

 Example 2: Horace last received SSI in March 1978 when he was eligible for both SSI and SSB.
 He currently receives $928 SSB.
 He also has a private pension of $295.